-- Interview all parties; - Inform parents; - Implement appropriate disciplinary sanctions in accordance with the school's Behaviour Policy.
+- Interview all parties - Inform parents/carers of all parties involved - Implement appropriate disciplinary sanctions in accordance with the school's Behaviour Policy.
 These should be graded according to the seriousness of the incident but should send out a message that bullying is unacceptable.
-Responses may also vary according to the type of bullying and may involve other agencies where appropriate; - Keep in touch with the person who reported the situation and Parents or Carers; - Provide support for the target and aggressor. - Use a range of responses and support appropriate to the situation solution focused, restorative approach, circle of friends, individual work with victim, perpetrator, referral to outside agencies if appropriate - Liaise with the wider community if the bullying is taking place off the school premises i.e. in the case of cyberbullying or hate crime. - Use the CAF process where appropriate to involve other agencies who may be able to support.
+Responses may also vary according to the type of bullying and may involve other agencies where appropriate - Keep in touch with the person who reported the situation and Parents or Carers: - Provide support for the target and aggressor - Use a range of responses and support appropriate to the situation solution focused, restorative approach, circle of friends, individual work with victim, perpetrator, referral to outside agencies if appropriate - Liaise with the wider community if the bullying is taking place off the school premises i.e. in the case of cyberbullying or hate crime - Use the EHAF process where appropriate to involve other agencies who may be able to support